 CIPFA has issued its 'Statement on the Role of the Chief Financial Officer in Local Government (2010)'.
 The statement draws heavily on the 'Statement of the Role of the Chief Financial Officer in Public Service Organisations' and applies the principles and roles set out in that document to local government.

-With the implementation of joint working arrangements the Chief Finance Officer is the Council's nominated Section 151 Officer.
+With the implementation of joint working arrangements the joint Chief Finance Officer is the Council's nominated Section 151 Officer and the Head of Finance and Procurement is deputy S151 officer to the CFO.